aryarm/str_ase/README.md

 Log files describing the output of the pipeline will be created within the output directory.
 The `log` file contains a basic description of the progress of each rule, while the `qlog` file is more detailed.

 ### Executing the pipeline on your own data
 You must modify [the config.yaml file](config.yml) to specify paths to your data before you perform step 2 above.
+Currently, the pipeline is configured to run on our [example data](#data).

 ### If this is your first time using Snakemake
 We recommend that you run `snakemake --help` to learn about Snakemake's options.
 For example, to check that the pipeline will be executed correctly before you run it, you can call Snakemake with the `-n -p -r` flags.
 This is also a good way to familiarize yourself with the steps of the pipeline and their inputs and outputs (the latter of which are inputs to the first rule in each workflow -- ie the `all` rule).

 Note that Snakemake will not recreate output that it has already generated, unless you request it.
 If a job fails or is interrupted, subsequent executions of Snakemake will just pick up where it left off.
 This can also apply to files that *you* create and provide in place of the files it would have generated.

-By default, the pipeline will automatically delete some files it deems unnecessary (ex: unsorted copies of a BAM).
+By default, the pipeline will automatically delete some files it deems unnecessary (ex: unsorted copies of a VCF).
 You can opt to keep these files instead by providing the `--notemp` flag to Snakemake when executing the pipeline.

 # files
 ### Snakefile